DanielaBWeiss/BeerW-BigData-Project/README.md

 1. Acquire the necessary data
 2. Place them in the *data/* folder
-3. Run the *pre-processing/* scripts by order
+3. Run the *pre-processing/* scripts one by one in order
-4. Run the *heuristics/main.py* script
+4. Run the *heuristics/occasion_classifier.py* script